jncss/skv/README.md

 ## Thread Safety

-The library provides two levels of concurrency protection:
+The library provides thread-safe access for concurrent operations within a single process:

 ### Goroutine-level (within a single process)
 All public methods are thread-safe and can be safely called from multiple goroutines concurrently: